 Everyday carry (EDC) refers to a small collection of items that are carried on a consistent basis to assist in handling normal everyday needs, or even dire situations.
-If one of those items isn't a knife you could get into some trouble.
-Stick around to learn about the best edc knife on the market today.
+If one of those items isn't a pocket knife, you're not doing yourself any favors!
+Stick around to learn about the best EDC knife on the market today.

 Undoubtedly, one the best EDC items to carry is a folding knife.
 Making fire and having a knife are two items I consider the most important when I'm putting together an EDC gear list.
 Of course there are other items to include like a flashlight for example.
 But this isn't an article about all that.

 If for some unknown reason I find myself on my own in the wilderness, I know with my essential items along with my knife I can handle most situations.